Generalized system identification with stable spline kernels: Numerical studies

 \subsection{Assessment of cerebral hemodynamics using magnetic resonance imaging}

-The quantitative assessment of the cerebral blood flow is key to understand brain function.
-For this purpose, an important technique is bolus-tracking magnetic resonance imaging (MRI), which relies upon the principles of tracer kinetics for nondiffusible tracers \cite{MRI1,MRI2}.
-It permits to quantify cerebral hemodynamics solving a linear system identification problem.
-In this scenario, the system output is the measured tracer concentration within a given tissue volume of interest while the system input is the measured arterial function.
-The impulse response is proportional to the so called tissue residue function and is known to be positive and unimodal.
+The quantitative assessment of the cerebral blood flow is essential to the understanding of brain function.
+An important technique is bolus-tracking magnetic resonance imaging (MRI), which relies on established principles for tracer kinetics of nondiffusible tracers \cite{MRI2}.
+These principles allow for the quantification of cerebral hemodynamics by solving a linear system identification problem.
+The system output is the measured tracer concentration within a given tissue volume of interest, while the system input is the measured arterial function.
+The impulse response is proportional to the so called {\it tissue residue function}, and is known to be positive and unimodal.
 It carries fundamental information on the system under study, e.g. the cerebral blood flow is given by its maximum value.
-However, impulse response estimation is especially difficult: even if the noise can be reasonably modeled as Gaussian, the problem is often ill-conditioned and few noisy output samples are available \cite{MRI4}.
+However, impulse response estimation is especially difficult for this problem: even if the noise can be reasonably modeled as Gaussian, the problem is often ill-conditioned and only a few noisy output samples are available \cite{MRI4}.\\

-We consider simulated studies adopting four different types of estimators all based on the $L_2$ loss.
+We consider realistic simulation studies, using four different types of estimators all based on the quadratic loss.
 The first two rely on the classical PEM paradigm.
-They are $\textit{Oe+Or}$, implemented as described in the previous subsection with maximum allowed model order equal to 10, and $\textit{Oe+AICc}$ which uses the criterion (\ref{eq:aic}) for model complexity selection.
-The other two are based on the stable spline kernels.
-In particular, the third estimator is denoted by $\textit{SS+ML}$ and relies upon the stable spline kernel (\ref{eq:SS}).
-After estimating the hyperparameters via marginal likelihood optimization, $\textit{SS+ML}$ returns the impulse response estimate using (\ref{eq:MV}), where $x \in \mB{R}^n$ with $n=100$.
-The last estimator is denoted by $\textit{SS+ML+um}$ and incorporates nonnegativity and unimodality information.
-In particular, the objective (\ref{eq:MV}), with hyperparameters set to those used by $\textit{SS+ML}$, is complemented with the following inequality constraints parametrized by the integer $k$:
+They are $\textit{Oe+Or}$, described in the previous subsection, with the maximum allowed model order equal to 10, and $\textit{Oe+AICc}$, which uses the AICc criterion \cite{Hurvich} for model complexity selection. $\textit{SS+ML}$ uses the stable spline kernel (\ref{eq:SS}), estimates hyperparameters via marginal likelihood optimization, and then uses (\ref{eq:MV}) to find the final impulse response, where $x \in \mB{R}^{100}$.
+The last estimator $\textit{SS+ML+um}$ also estimates hyperparameters via marginal likelihood optimization, and then incorporates nonnegativity and unimodality information.
+Specifically, we minimize objective (\ref{eq:MV}) (with hyperparameter estimates identical to those used by $\textit{SS+ML}$), subject to {\it inequality constraints} that impose unimodality: